paulowalmeida/ulha-angular-stack/docs/about.md

 Feel free to ask for help or suggest improvements from our [Github Repository](https://github.com/paulowalmeida/ulha-angular-stack/issues).

 I hope can help you in your development. ;)

+### Note
+You must be wondering: What is 'Ulha'?

+Ulha is a term often used in northern Brazil, particularly in the metropolitan region of Belém, in the state of Pará.

+Ulha is a term that means a very good surprise ;) There's nothing better than using my regional representation, baptizing the stack with something from my homeland.